 When are summer camps held and what are some of the activities?

 Summer camps are scheduled in July each year.
 Activities vary by year and have included swimming, golfing, fish hatchery visits, fire station tours, Grizzly and Wolf Discovery Center tours, IMAX movie presentations, gold panning in Virginia City and tours of local businesses including Cowboy Cricket Farm, Montana Bee Company, and Amaltheia Goat Dairy to name a few.

 Is there a fee for summer camps and are scholarships available to cover the cost?

 Yes, GYG summer camps typically cost between $75-90, depending on which camp.
-Students who have earned community service hours volunteering with GYG (i.e. picking up trash, pulling weeds, participating in Meals on Wheels, etc.) are eligible for GYG scholarships.
+Students who have earned community service hours volunteering with GYG (i.e. picking up trash, pulling weeds, participating in Giving to Gateway, etc.) or around the community are eligible for GYG scholarships.
 Applications are available in late spring and may be used for either GYG camp or the camp of one's choice.